-But there are so many wood options out there…what should you choose?
+But there are so many wood options out there…which one should you choose?

-Our builders work with a selection of only the responsibly harvested North-American hardwood species including Oak, Red Oak, Quarter Sawn White Oak, Maple, Brown Maple, Hickory, Cherry and Rustic Cherry.
-Each type has unique qualities and characteristics like weight, density, grain pattern, and price.
-So here is a quick run down of our most popular woods.
-For a better explanation, and to see the woods in person, come visit our Phoenix, Arizona Showrooms.
+Our Amish builders work with a selection of responsibly harvested North-American hardwoods including Oak, Red Oak, Quarter Sawn White Oak, Maple, Brown Maple, Hickory, Cherry and Rustic Cherry.
+Each type has unique qualities and characteristics from their weight, density, grain pattern, and price.
+Each of these factors can have a big impact on how the furniture will hold up in your home, and whether or not it’s worth the investment.
+Here is a quick run down of our most popular woods for dining room tables at our Phoenix, Arizona Showrooms.

 Oak